-One of the best ways to get a fresh start on your financial life is to pay off credit card debt.
+One of the best ways to get a fresh start in your financial life is to pay off credit card debt.

-Carrying credit card balances from month to month and racking up interest charges wastes your financial resources.
+Carrying credit card balances from month to month and racking up interest charges is a waste of your financial resources.

 Instead of paying money to a card company, why not use it to build wealth for yourself?

-Here are 6 tips to tackle credit card debt:
+Here are 6 tips to tackle credit card debt starting today: